holon-platform/holon-examples/jax-rs/propertybox/README.md

 The __server__ module is a JAX-RS client implementation using _Jersey_, leveraging on the `holon-jaxrs-client` artifact and on the `holon-jackson-jaxrs` artifact for `PropertyBox` type __JSON__ support using  _Jackson_.

-The main `Client` class performs a set of API operations, expecting the __server__ module running and listening to the `http://localhost:8080/api` base URI, using the default `RestClient` obtained through the static `forTarget()` method, which creates a default `RestClient` implementation relying on the available `RestClientFactory`s and setting a default base target URI.
+The main `Client` class performs a set of API operations (expecting the __server__ module running and listening to the `http://localhost:8080/api` base URI) using a default `RestClient` instance obtained through the static `forTarget()` method, which creates a default `RestClient` implementation relying on the available `RestClientFactory`s and setting a default base target URI.

 Since the `holon-jaxrs-client` artifact is present in classpath, the actual `RestClient` implementation will be the standard platform JAX-RS _Client_ based implementation.